getcn/rootcn.github.io/README.md

 # rootcn-blog
-Welcome to visit the rootcn-blog (shared Edition) English website This page is only temporary hosting
+Welcome to visit the rootcn-blog (shared Edition) English website<br />
+This page is only temporary hosting<br />
-Thank you for your visit
+Thank you for your visit<br />
 # Email：rootcn@rootcn.cn